madetech/handbook/guides/welfare/paid_counselling.md

 You are also welcome to pick your own therapist/counsellor.
 We can contribute up to £60 per session for the first 6 sessions.

-We are also looking to improve our offering by introducing Unum Help@hand which will provide additional medical benefits to all team members.
+Unum Help@hand also provide additional medical benefits to all team members, including up to 8 counselling sessions.